uw-echospace/group-website/content/project/ubna_pam/index.md

 Passive acoustic monitoring (PAM) has become a useful technique for monitoring soniferous animals in both terrestrial and marine habitats, and has in recent years been particularly bolstered by the broader availability and accessibility of low-cost recording devices.

 In this project, we deploy low-cost [AudioMoth](https://www.openacousticdevices.info/audiomoth) recorders at multiple sites in the [Union Bay Natural Area](https://botanicgardens.uw.edu/center-for-urban-horticulture/visit/union-bay-natural-area/), right on the eastern edge of the University of Washington, Seattle campus.
-Since the project began in fall 2021, we have collected over 30 TB of recordings that are embedded with sounds from a wide variety of animals (birds, bats, frogs, etc.) and anthopogenic sources (airplanes, football stadium roars, etc.).
+Since the project began in fall 2021, we have collected over 30 TB of recordings that are embedded with sounds from a wide variety of animals (e.g., birds, bats, frogs) and anthopogenic sources (e.g., airplanes, football stadium roars).

 Beyond generating a rich dataset, the project fieldwork and data analysis provides an accesible entry point for students to engage in real-world bioacoustics research, with hands-on data science and instrumentation opportunities.